+With successful conclusion of the Phoenix CMR development program in late 2022, and a mutual decision between NGM and SCY to build a critical metals recovery project at Phoenix Mine, the Company intends to commence construction of production facilities and make product available for sale in early 2024.

-The Company intends to commence construction of a CMR separation facility and an off-site product finish plant in 2022, to commission a project in early 2023, and make product available for sale by mid-2023.
-Project work on a potential HPA project will follow a similar course to a CMR Project, simultaneously, and also subject to identifying suitable industry partners, in individual situations where a partner is deemed required.
+Project work on a potential stand-alone HPA project will follow a similar but independent course to the Phoenix CMR Project, and is subject to identifying suitable industry partners, in those individual situations where a partner is deemed required.